 Agricultural/horticultural scientists study farm animals, soils, pastures and crops to improve growth, health and quality, and to prevent pests and disease.

-Forensic scientists apply scientific knowledge and skills to investigating crimes and helping the police find or eliminate crime suspects.
-They may also do research into developing or improving forensic techniques.
+Forensic scientists apply scientific knowledge and skills to investigate crimes and help the police find or eliminate crime suspects.
+They may research developing or improving forensic techniques.

 Forestry scientists research forest growth, wood processing, conservation and different types of trees, and how these can be used.

 Environmental engineers assess and reduce the impact of engineering projects on water, soil and air.
 They also plan and design systems to treat and remove waste.

 Zoologists study animals and their behaviour in the wild or in captivity, and how they interact with other species and their environments.

 Marine biologists study animals and plants that live in the sea and freshwater, and how they interact with their surroundings.

 Agricultural/horticultural consultants advise farmers, growers and organisations on business, production and land management solutions.

 Microbiologists study micro-organisms, such as bacteria, viruses and fungi, and the effects they have on plants, animals and humans.
 They also develop products from micro-organisms to benefit humans or the environment.